LemonEatar/AlvlCalc/README.md

 npm i && npm run dev
 ```

+#Database

+I have a Database server running.
+To get access to the .env file, message me private and i will send it to you

 # Use

 The use is pretty self-explanatory.
 You press the Subjects button to add your subjects and than add your Points in the fitting cell